 AQuESTT uses the measures previously discussed (i.e., status, improvement, student growth and participation on state assessments, chronic absenteeism, and graduation rates) to annually characterize and differentiate between schools and districts as Excellent, Great, Good, or Needs Improvement.
-The annual measures either result in full classification or a publically reported progress report.
+Annual classification will be publically reported to all stakeholders.

-Annual, clear and accurate reporting of the performance of public schools and districts ensures that stakeholders; students, families, educators, policymakers and the public; receive information that can be "used to identify and replicate best practices; recognize and correct deficiencies, continuously improve performance" (CCSSO).
+Annual, clear and accurate reporting of the performance of public schools and districts ensures that stakeholders; students, families, educators, policymakers and the public; receive information that can be "used to identify and replicate best practices; recognize and correct deficiencies, continuously improve performance" (CCSSO17).
 AQUESTT relies on the annual reporting of school and district performance primarily through Nebraska's AQUESTT website (https://aquestt.com/) and through direct reports to schools and districts of student, school and district performance prior to the public release of performance results.
 These reports and website displays provide state assessment results for all students and disaggregated student subgroups, as well as other data relevant to student achievement.